-Sign up for the daily SAT practice question app.
-It's really for SAT prep, but it can't hurt for you to build this into your study routine now.
+Find websites that offer daily SAT practice questions.
+Although they're really for SAT prep, it can't hurt for you to build this into your study routine now.
 And it’s only one question a day—easy!
-You might not know all the answers, but this easy (and free) app gets you thinking every day.
-And if you stumble on something like an algebra problem that you think you should know but don't work it out until you understand it.
+You might not know all the answers, but these easy (and free) study resources get you thinking every day.
+And if you stumble upon something like an algebra problem that you think you should know but don't, work it out until you understand it.
 The more practice you get for the PSAT, the better off you'll be.

 Don't sweat the big day.
+It’s going to come no matter what, and staying up all night trying to cram in every last second of studying will get you nowhere.
+Remember: This is a preliminary test—so take it seriously but not too seriously.
 Get a good night's sleep the night before.
-Eat some breakfast if you can and have a big glass of water to jump-start your brain.
+Also eat some breakfast and have a big glass of water to jump-start your brain the morning of.

 Related: Top Sleep Hygiene Advice for Tired Students